chase-seibert/blog/_posts/2018-06-29-writing-your-self-review.md

 also highlights the impact of what happened on the team or company."
 ---

-Many companies ask employees to write 360 reviews of their coworkers at least once a year.
-For self-reviews, you should put a lot of time into coming up with specifics.
+Many companies ask employees to write both self-reviews and 360 reviews of their coworkers at least once a year.
+Especially for self-reviews, you should put a lot of time into coming up with specifics.
 For example, you might discuss how quickly you were able to troubleshoot a production issue.
 You should try to gather data and metrics as well.
-Again, make sure to specify what the impact was in each case.
+Make sure to specify what the impact was in each case.

 ## Gathering Data